FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

             meetings, and more!

             ​FIL Dev Summit is a gathering of developers, builders, and engaged community members who want to contribute to the core protocol and network evolution of Filecoin.
-The summit is a place for meaningful and impactful conversations that help push Filecoin forward. (separate registration required).
+The summit is a place for meaningful and impactful conversations that help push Filecoin forward (separate registration required).

             ​Filecoin Studio is a state-of-the-art content creation hub offering professional-grade equipment and space for rent to record content that elevates your vision.
 Book your session.